anthfuller/F7-LAS/docs/f7-las-implementation-guide/Appendices/d-reference-pattern.md

 Secure supply-chain via container scanning

-## D.4 Reference Architecture: Secure RAG Pipeline with Trust Scoring
+## D.4 Reference Pattern: Secure RAG Pipeline with Trust Scoring

 This pattern ensures grounding is trustworthy, observable, and resistant to poisoning.